 There is talk about holding a "Confer 40th reunion" in 2015 in Ann Arbor.
 The conversation started with a status post from Maya Bernstein and is continuing in a group with the name "Confer 40th Reunion - 2015", both on Facebook.

-To see older news and update items, go to the News and Updates archive.
+To see older news and update items, go to the News and Updates archive section of this web site.